t3xus/UUID-Snatcher-iOS/VoltieWiFiScanner.entitlements.md

 ## Steps to Add This File to Your Project

-1. Save this file as `VoltieWiFiScanner.entitlements`.
+1. Save this file as `VoltieWiFiScanner.entitlements`
 2. Add the file to your Xcode project:
    - Go to **Signing & Capabilities**.
    - Select the **+ Capability** button.